Table of contents

 It's not that I'm learning this for the first time.
 But I'm getting much more comfortable using git and GitHub.

-We learned how to write a good pull request and how to use the comment section for communication.
-We also learned (in a hard way) that we better avoid any command using
+We learned how to write a pull request and use the comment section for communication.
+We also learned (the hard way) that we better avoid any command using

 My team's task for the first week was setting up Firebase.
 Then we had to connect the Firebase with React to add and get data from the database.

 We have to style our app as our last task.
-To keep a simple styling, we agreed to use a CSS framework instead of vanilla CSS.
+We agreed to use a CSS framework instead of vanilla CSS to keep a simple styling.
 Our choice goes to React-Bootstrap with Bootstrap v5.0.
 We chose it because the documentation is clearer and it has many resources.

-We have to make our app as accessible as we could.
+We have to make our app as accessible as we can.

-As I want to dive more into accessibility, this is a great opportunity for me to learn more about it by doing.
+As I want to dive more into accessibility, this is an excellent opportunity for me to learn more about it by doing.

 I used WAVE, Lighthouse, Axe DevTools, and NVDA to audit the accessibility.
 And I learned so much about it!

 As a self-taught, this is one of the things that I cannot get.
-I did have one single experience with mob programming.
-And I know, it's definitely not for me.
+I have one experience with mob programming.
+And I know it's not for me.
 I get lost and anxious with mob programming 😅.